Formulas for generating Pythagorean triples: A Ternary Tree: Generating All Primitive Pythagorean Triples

 Moreover, each "child" is itself the parent of three more children which can be obtained by the same procedure.
 Continuing this process at each node leads to an infinite ternary tree containing all possible Fibonacci Boxes, or equivalently, to a ternary tree containing all possible primitive triples.
 (The tree shown here is distinct from the classic tree described by Berggren in 1934, and has many different number-theoretic properties.)
 Compare: "Classic Tree".
 See also Tree of primitive Pythagorean triples.

-Generating all Pythagorean triples using a predetermined positive integer
+Generating all Pythagorean triples containing a predetermined positive integer

 There is a method to construct all Pythagorean triples that contain a given positive integer x as one of the legs of the right-angled triangle associated with the triple.
 It means finding all right triangles whose sides have integer measures, with one leg predetermined as a given cathetus.
 The formulas read as follows.